geops/gtfsparser/README.md

 ## *Known restrictions

-shapes.txt parsing is missing as well as parsing of transfers.txt.
+transfers.txt parsing is missing.
 Validation may not be 100% complete.
 Tests are missing.

 ## License